teolotti/dtnsim-SDN/dtnsim/useCases/tutorial/Readme.txt

 Here we have example5 and example6.
 Both examples define parameters in a central module for injecting faults in the contact plan in a random or directed manner.
+Furthermore, we use these examples to show how it is possible to use scripts to automate the launching of many simulations and the obtaining of graphic results showing several metrics.
+In fact, by running:
+./script.sh only the data results are obtained and saved in resultsCentrality and resultsRandom.
+./script2.sh the graphic results are generated with python scripts after having run script.sh.
+Results are saved in results_Graphis folder
+./scriptMain.sh all data results and graphics are generated and saved in the respective folders.